The requirement for written procurement procedures is part of the Uniform Guidance that many federal grant recipients have been slow to implement.

 Written Procurement Procedures

-Now, you might expect that after a three-year grace period for implementation of the procurement standards for federal funding, everyone would have plenty of time to get the new procedures written.
+Now, you might expect that since the Office of Management and Budget (OMB) required written procurement procedures in the procurement standards for federal funding years ago, everyone would have plenty of time to get their updated procedures written.

-However, the time for procrastination of this critical element of sound grant management is at its end.
+However, the time for procrastination of this critical element of sound grant management is long past.

-More than ever, your program, procurement, and finance staff all need to understand your process, and include the required elements in your written documentation.
+More than ever, your program, procurement, and finance staff must understand your process and include the required elements in your written documentation.

 So, you may be thinking…